Earthcomputer/libseedfinding/README.md

 target_include_directories(YOUR_TARGET PUBLIC ${libseedfinding_INCLUDE_DIR})
 ```

-# Install
+# Install in the system

+After installation (you can use the install.bat as administrator, or the install.sh with sudo privileges) with Cmake,
-After installation with Cmake, a find_package(libseedfinding) is available.
+a find_package(libseedfinding) is available.

 This creates a libseedfinding::libseedfinding target (if found).

 It can be linked like so:

 `target_link_libraries(your_exe libseedfinding::libseedfinding)`